guptaanmol184/problem-solving/00-notes.md

 Wednesday (13/07)
 P: Given n, return the nth fibonacci number
 S: Use f(n) = f(n-1) + f(n-2) iteratively. f(0) = 0, f(1) = 1

+## 977 Squares of a sorted array
+Wednesday (13/07)
+P: Given an array sorted in ascending order, return an array with all elements squared and sorted in ascending order.
+NOTE: Array may contain negative integers.
+S: Note that with negative integers sorted in ascending order.
+The number with the biggest sqaure will be at the beginning and as we go towards zero sqaure value will reduced.
+Now, from 0 again squares will increase and towards the end, the sequares will be highest.
+This let's us use 2 pointers to compare and pick the biggest number to sqaure from the starting and end end.
+Repeat this shifting the 2 pointers and add it to the result array.
+T: O(n) | S(n)